Biology

 What is a molecule?

 The concept of a molecule was created by the Italian chemist Avogadro who lived between 1776 and 1856.
 He did so as a response to a problem in the calculation of volumes in gases.
 He determined that some gases must exist as diatomic molecules, i.e. they have two atoms.
-From this approach it was understood that atoms can be united.
+From this approach, it was understood that atoms can be united.

 From this basis, we can define a molecule as the combination of more than one atom that are linked together.
 These molecules are generated as a result of chemical substances.
 They not only occur with gases, but with all kinds of elements such as liquids or solids.

 The union in the molecule can be of the same or different elements.
 Some may be of few bonded atoms and others very large.
 Unlike atoms, molecules can have various shapes and sizes.
+This diversity allows molecules to perform a wide range of functions, from forming the basis of life to serving as key components in industrial processes.

 These are some characteristics of molecules: